bennywong3/1340_gp114/README.md

 > During peak hours, we have to rearrange customers’ seat in order to maximize table usage.
 For example, when a group of 3 is waiting, we have to arrange them to share an 8-seat table with another 5 customers.

+**6. No trackable record**

+> We have no records of deli’s operation.
+We do not know how many customers have come to our deli in one day and we cannot make comparison between previous records and new records.
+Also, we do not know our target customers, like whether large groups or couples prefer our deli more.

 # Problem settings

 Dining area layout (default setting):